Back to news

 });

 Read this one as illustration rather than something you can npm install and run.
 The @anthropic/claude-sdk package and its defineSkill() function don't appear to be a real, published API.
-Anthropic's actual TypeScript library is `@anthropic-ai/sdk`, and Claude Code skills are authored as Markdown SKILL.md files rather than registered through a TypeScript function.
+Anthropic's actual TypeScript library is `@anthropic-ai/sdk` (opens in a new tab), and Claude Code skills are authored as Markdown SKILL.md files rather than registered through a TypeScript function.
 The useful takeaway is the shape: validate the input, call your redaction service, hand back the cleaned text plus the vault.

 Step 6: Audit Logging